 1 Course Overview

-Welcome to your Research Methods 1 2024 / 2025 course on the MSc Psychology Conversion programme!
+Welcome to your PSYCH5088 Research Methods 1 2025 / 2026 course on the MSc Psychology Conversion programme!
 We will introduce you to how psychologists use quantitative research methods to answer their research questions.
 There are many components that go into understanding and applying the techniques you will learn about, so throughout the semester we will cover fundamental research methods and statistics concepts, data skills to work with quantitative psychology data, and research skills to develop your understanding of reading and writing quantitative psychology reports.

 1.1 Intended Learning Outcomes